Ishlalalay/lbyarch-mco2-test/README.md

 0.044
 0.044

-Running time for 1000x1000 - printf into command line (which under circumstances with large inputs, would truncate earlier values)
+Running time for 1000x1000 - printf into command line (which under circumstances with large inputs, would truncate earlier values) | avg time = ~0.087(0.088666666666667)

 0.089
 0.115